 It is my desire today to write about chaos.
 Chaos is all around us and affects us in so many ways.
 For several years I heard from a therapist, “I don’t do chaos” and one day I finally asked her what this meant.
 It makes sense that we try to stay away from drama and other unnecessary situations that exploit us but it seemed to me that there were situations of chaos in my life that I couldn’t identify until it was too late.

-As I started to talk with Sharon Shipwash about chaos she was able to break it down for me very clearly.
-As we discussed the definition of chaos, the categories of chaos, and healthy responses to chaos so much clarity began forming in my mind that I felt lighter and somehow more free.
+As I started to talk with Fern (DiscoveringMErcy.org) about chaos she was able to break it down for me very clearly.
+As we discussed the definition of chaos, the categories of chaos, and healthy responses to chaos, clarity began to take hold in my mind.
+I felt lighter and somehow more free.

 To put it simply, chaos is confusion.
 Anytime there is confusion there are typically indicators of chaos close at hand.
 Chaos can rear its head in the most common phrase we refer to as “drama”.
 Conflict, striking, excessive emotion or interaction can be symptoms of confusion and therefore chaos.

 Fern started out by explaining to me that there are three circles in all of our lives.
 The first circle is our own circle labeled: Mine.
 In this circle are things that only we can control.
 These include: how we spend our time, our decisions, how we spend our money, our attitudes, our responses and emotions, etc. This circle is our area of jurisdiction and we want to operate from this circle in everything that we do.
 No one else can be responsible for the things in our circle and we shouldn’t let be them or we are entering chaos.
 We also shouldn’t attempt to step out of this circle and take responsibility for things outside of our jurisdiction either.